Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Non-perturbative constraints

 and similarly for OPE coefficients.
 This allows a perturbative analysis, which will play an important role in Section \ref{sec:PerturbativeResults}.
 It is important however to notice that, as mentioned above, OPE coefficients and scaling dimensions become degenerate in a perturbative setting.
 Instead of individual coefficients, we are therefore forced to consider their \textit{average} only.
 For instance,

 where the sum is over all the operators that have the same tree-level scaling dimension $\Delta^{(0)}$.
 Note that we are using here the notation of \cite{Ferrero:2023znz}.
-Moreover, the same analysis can be performed at strong coupling, and it is known that in this regime the degeneracy is being lifted slower than at weak coupling \cite{Liendo:2018ukf,Ferrero:2021bsb}.
+Moreover the same analysis can be performed at strong coupling, and it is known that in this regime the degeneracy is being lifted slower than at weak coupling \cite{Liendo:2018ukf,Ferrero:2021bsb}.

 The superblock expansion can be studied in the topological sector as well.
 It is well-known that only half-BPS contributions survive in this kinematic limit.
-For the case of $\vev{2 \hat{1} \hat{1}}$, we have
+For the case of $\vev{2 \hat{1} \hat{1}}$ we have

 This provides an exact formula for the topological sector discussed in Section \ref{subsubsec:LocalizationResults}.
 The average above corresponds to the contributions from the two operators $\Oh_{2}$ and $\Oh_{(0|2)}$.
-This degeneracy is in fact absent, as it can be seen in the following way.
-From the Gram-Schmidt procedure mentioned above, the good operator $\Oh_{(0|2)}$ takes the form
+This degeneracy is in fact absent, as can be seen in the following way.
+From the Gram-Schmidt procedure to build an orthogonal basis of operators mentioned above, the good operator $\Oh_{(0|2)}$ takes the form